-Date of Generic name (brand name) recommendation Recommendation and guidance on treatment sequencing chemotherapy followed by ASCT, but then transformed to DLBCL/HGBCL.
+Potential exception may include individuals with follicular lymphoma for which they already have received induction chemotherapy followed by ASCT, but then transformed to DLBCL/HGBCL.
 For these cases, clinicians may want to move directly to offer CAR T-cell therapies because other options are limited.
 Clinical experts suggest criteria could stipulate the minimum types of therapy required in these situations.

-Eligibility criteria for liso-cel would overlap with axi-cel and tisa-cel.
-The approved indication aligns with the axi- cel indication and does not include DLBCL from indolent lymphomas and follicular lymphoma grade 3B; therefore, pERC cannot provide guidance on these populations. pERC and clinical experts indicated that liso-cel would be considered for use in patients who are aged &gt; 75 years, have ECOG PS &gt; 2, or have CNS involvement. pERC and clinical experts emphasized the need for more data, especially comparative data.
-TRANSCEND is the first study to include the patients with CNS involvement and prior allo-SCT. pERC and clinical experts noted that both of these subgroups of patients represent a small proportion of the population in practice, making it difficult for studies to be conducted with these subgroups specifically.
-Patients with comorbidities are eligible, but patients require sufficient cardiac function to survive CRS or sepsis, and renal function to tolerate fludarabine.
-Currently, there is variability on the approach to patients with comorbidities by Canadian centres.
-There are currently no data to support that patients who have received previous CAR T-cell therapies for DLBCL should receive liso-cel.
-Responses to a second (different) CAR T-cell product is unknown and should be studied independently.
-A small proportion of patients in TRANSCEND were re- challenged with liso-cel.
-According to the clinical experts and pERC, there remains insufficient data on the outcome of such a scenario to support re-treatment. pERC and the experts agreed that patient with secondary CNS involvement can be eligible as per the clinical trial eligibility criteria.
-This population is in great need of better therapies.
-According to experts and pERC, it is not expected that liso-cel would be better than other CAR T-cell therapies, but it may be offered to a broader population of patients with CNS disease.
+- Eligibility criteria for liso-cel would overlap with axi-cel and tisa-cel.
+The approved indication aligns with the axi-cel indication and does not include DLBCL from indolent lymphomas and follicular lymphoma grade 3B; therefore, pERC cannot provide guidance on these populations. - pERC and clinical experts indicated that liso-cel would be considered for use in patients who are > 75 years old, have ECOG PS > 2, or have CNS involvement. pERC and clinical experts emphasized the need for more data, especially comparative data.
+TRANSCEND is the first study to include the patients with CNS involvement and prior allo-SCT. pERC and clinical experts noted that both of these subgroups of patients represent a small proportion of the population in practice, making it difficult for studies to be conducted with these subgroups specifically. - Patients with comorbidities are eligible, but patients require sufficient cardiac function to survive CRS or sepsis, and renal function to tolerate fludarabine.
+Currently, there is variability on the approach to patients with comorbidities by Canadian centres. - There are currently no data to support that patients who have received previous CAR T-cell therapies for DLBCL should receive liso-cel.
+Responses to a second (different) CAR T-cell product is unknown and should be studied independently. - A small proportion of patients in TRANSCEND were re-challenged with liso-cel.
+According to the clinical experts and pERC, there remains insufficient data on the outcome of such a scenario to support retreatment. - pERC and the experts agreed that patient with secondary CNS involvement can be eligible as per the clinical trial eligibility criteria.
+This population is in great need of better therapies. - According to experts and pERC, it is not expected that liso-cel would be better than other CAR T-cell therapies, but it may be offered to a broader population of patients with CNS disease.